I saw a post on Hacker News earlier today that prompted me to write about something I’ve noticed recently:

 That hasn’t happened.

 Apple’s innovations this year—many of them rather understated—have been extraordinary.
 They just unified SMS messages into the desktop experience.
-They made it seemless to move between your various devices without losing your work.
+They made it seamless to move between your various devices without losing your work.
 And they made it possible to receive phone calls on your main computing devices without interacting with your phone.

 Those are things that nobody else could pull off.